jobiaj/iplanalyser/api/README.md

 IplAnalyser quickstart: Django

+This application can brought up using docker compose up.

+If you have docker-compose is available in your local pull the code and move to base directory and run sudo docker-compose up --build to bring up the application.

+You can go to the browser after that application comes up.: http://localhost:8000/iplanalyser/year_summary/(%3FP2013%5Cd+)/

+Please follow following steps the conventional way to bring the application Up:

 This is a Django project that will fetch the data from the csv and display the highlights and graphs based on selected seasons.